launchcodedev/app-config/docs/guide/intro/encryption.md

 ## Security

 We rely heavily on OpenPGP.
+No sensitive operations are performed directly by App Config.

 ## Configuration

 App Config will set up your keychain in the standard config file location on your machine.
 If you really need to, you can set `APP_CONFIG_SECRETS_KEYCHAIN_FOLDER` to override this.

+Check out the [settings](./settings.md) section for more.